Swimming pool

-A swimming pool, swimming bath, wading pool, paddling pool, or simply pool, is a man-made structure designed to hold water to enable swimming and associated activities.
+A swimming pool, swimming bath, wading pool, paddling pool, or simply pool, is a structure designed to hold water to enable swimming and associated activities.
 Pools can be built into the ground (in-ground pools) or built above ground (as a freestanding construction or as part of a building or other larger structure), and may be found as a feature aboard ships.
 In-ground pools are most commonly constructed from materials such as concrete, natural stone, metal, plastic, composite or fiberglass, and may follow a standardized size, the largest of which is the Olympic-size swimming pool, or be of a custom shape.

 Many health clubs, fitness centers, and private clubs have pools for their members, often used for exercise.
 In much of the world, local governments provide publicly-run pools.
 Some of these are outdoors; indoor pools are often part of a leisure centre.
 Many hotels have a pool for the use of their guests.
 Pools as a feature in hotels are more common in tourist areas or near convention centers.
 Many universities and other institutional communities provide pools for their members, often as part of an institution-specific athletic or recreational complex.
 Apartment complexes and residential subdivisions may provide a pool for the use of their residents.
 Private residences, particularly in areas with warm climates, may have their own pools.

 Educational facilities such as high schools and universities often have pools for physical education classes, recreational activities, leisure, and competitive athletics such as swimming teams.
 Hot tubs and spas are small heated pools used for relaxation or hydrotherapy.
 Specialised pools are also used for diving, water sports, and physical therapy, as well as for training of lifeguards and astronauts.
 Swimming pools most commonly use chlorinated water, or salt water, and may be heated or unheated.